Covariant formulation of refracted gravity: Conclusion

-In addition, since the scalar field drives the accelerated expansion of the Universe, we need to investigate the connection of CRG with current dark energy models \cite{Pettorino:2005pv, Capozziello:2005mj, Frusciante:2019xia}.
-This study might provide specific predictions of the redshift evolution of an effective dark energy fluid in CRG.
-When tested with measures from the upcoming Euclid mission \cite{Amendola:2016saw}, these predictions could discriminate CRG from current dark energy models.
+Finally, since the scalar field drives the accelerated expansion of the Universe, we need to further investigate the connection of CRG with current dark energy models \citep{Pettorino:2005pv, Capozziello:2005mj, Frusciante:2019xia}.
+Specifically, we find that the parameter $w_\mathrm{DE}$ of the equation of state of the effective dark energy depends on redshift, unlike the standard cosmological model.
+When tested with measures from the upcoming Euclid mission \citep{Amendola:2016saw}, these predictions could discriminate CRG from current dark energy models.
 We plan to tackle all these issues in future work.

 \begin{appendix}